IdkWhatToCallMe123/dotz/readme.md

 THAT ALSO MEANS DON’T UPGRADE TO THE LATEST FEDORA VERSION OR THE LATEST UBUNTU VERSION AS THEY BOTH USE THE GNOME 45

+Expect some significant performance and battery life downgrades when using all of the extensions, especially on a laptop.
+If you still want this setup but without any significant sacrifices disable the Rounded Window Corners extension and the Blur My Shell extension.

+Also expect that some apps might look weird as GTK theming not an officially supported feature

 ## A tiny message before the actual tutorial (im sorry)

 ### THIS PAGE IS NOWHERE DONE!!!!!